 The phylogenetic tree only has two branches or we can say leaves are known as bifurcating trees.
 It is also classified in rooted bifurcation trees and unrooted bifurcating trees.

-The multifurcating tree is described as having multiple branches on the single node.
+The multifurcating tree is described as having multiple branches on a single node.
 Again it is classified into a rooted multifurcating tree and an unrooted multifurcating tree.

 The phylogenetic tree is manufactured based on the phenotypic as well as genotypic variations and similarities between species.

-This means when we will construct a phylogenetic tree, visible changes as well as changes in the DNA sequences are taken into account to achieve the accuracy.
+This means when we will construct a phylogenetic tree, visible changes, as well as changes in the DNA sequences, are taken into account to achieve accuracy.